Add redirect types

 451 Unavilable for legal reasons

-Updated by Richard Haeser over 1 year ago
+Updated by Richard Haeser almost 2 years ago

-Updated by Bastian Stargazer over 1 year ago
+Updated by Bastian Stargazer almost 2 years ago

 I upvote this feature request!
 After a huge website update I using the Redirect module to map the old page-structure to the new one.